thepoly/docs/Constitution.md

     1. The editorial board of _The Polytechnic_ shall exercise the right to consider the merits of referenda voted on by the student body during Rensselaer Union-sponsored elections, to decide whether to support or oppose the referendum, and to publish that decision.

-        1. Meetings during which referenda are considered shall be closed to all except members of the editorial board.
+        1. Meetings during which referenda are considered shall be closed to all except members of the editorial board and those who are invited in by a 2/3 vote of quorum.
 Quorum shall consist of two-thirds of the editorial board membership.

         1. The editor in chief shall call these meetings and decide their location and time.